How much does a swimpool cost? (You might be surprised.)

-Swim spas are less expensive than inground pools, but they aren’t cheap.
+A swim spa installed above ground will definitely be less expensive than an inground pool, but it won't be cheap.
 Of course, we’ve heard rumours of swim spas from China for $5,000 USD plus shipping, and know of “entry-level” swim spas manufactured offshore and sold in the U.S. for less than $10,000 USD.
 If you opt for one of these you’re getting what you paid for—which isn’t much.

 To get a high quality swim spa with an excellent warranty that can stand up to the Canadian climate, budget for the price of a luxury, Canadian-made hot tub and double it—in other words, prices in the range of $18,000 to $40,000, depending on size.
 (This is still less than a small fiberglass pool, however.)